pghvlaans/sbotools/development/index.md

 * Rebuild a reverse dependency queue
 * New tool for working with sbotools.hints
 * Interactive mode for sboconfig
+* Optionally, only upgrade on version increment (not difference)

 The above list is non-exhaustive and nothing on it is guaranteed to appear in `sbotools`.